brpaz/ansible-role-swarm-redis/README.md

-# Redis Docker Swarm Role
+# Ansible Swarm Redis

-> An opinionated role to deploy a redis container in a Docker Swarm machine.
+> An Ansible role to deploy a Redis service to a Docker Swarm cluster.

 ## Requirements